zhuofany/Yu-portfolio/government-debt.md

 ## Government Debts Visualization

 📍 **_First Visualization_**
 This is the original visualization from OECD.
+The chart below shows the debt-to-GDP ratio of 39 countries in the world in 2020.
+Since the number of countries in 2020 is more substantial than in 2021, the data of 2020 is selected for visualization.

 <iframe src="https://data.oecd.org/chart/6XKb" width="800" height="600" style="border: 0" mozallowfullscreen="true" webkitallowfullscreen="true" allowfullscreen="true"><a href="https://data.oecd.org/chart/6XKb" target="_blank">OECD Chart: General government debt, Total, % of GDP, Annual, 2020</a></iframe>
 <br />